-The Lovers on view until June 9, 2018 at LUMP Projects, Raleigh, NC
+The Lovers installation view at LUMP Projects, Raleigh, NC

 Joy Meyer's artistic practice spans painting, video, performance, and installation.
 Meyer's artistic research creates connections between the history of art, epistemology, technology, and feminism to explore the metaphysics of love and desire.
 Meyer is also a founding member of the all-female, artist collective, Subverbal Collective.